ItzMaxTV/F1RST4TT4CK-WRITEUP/README.md

 Go down to the bottom and you will copy the hash code, then you will have to connect them together in a notepad or a text editor.

-Then, you will go to [Base 64 decoder](https://www.base64decode.org/) and decode the hash.
+You will then go to [Base 64 decoder](https://www.base64decode.org/) and decode the hash.
 Your new hash will be a Base64 as well, so decode it again until you get the flag!

 ## [Task 5] End
 Topic : End